neurobioinfo/scrnabox/README.md

 ---
 #### Contributing
-This is an early version of scRNAbox and any contributions or suggestions are appreciated.
-To do so, you can directly contact the developers:  [Saeid Amiri](https://github.com/saeidamiri1), [Michael Fiorini](https://github.com/fiorini9), or [Rhalena Thomas](https://github.com/RhalenaThomas).
+Any contributions or suggestions for improving the scRNAbox pipeline are welcomed and appreciated.
+You may directly contact [Saeid Amiri](https://github.com/saeidamiri1), [Michael Fiorini](https://github.com/fiorini9) or [Rhalena Thomas](https://github.com/RhalenaThomas).

+If you encounter any issues, please open an issue in the [GitHub repository](https://github.com/neurobioinfo/scrnabox).

+Alternatively, you are welcomed to email the developers directly. <br />
+For questions related to your HPC, please contact Saeid Amiri: [saeid.amiri@mcgill.ca]() <br />

+For questions related to running the scRNAbox pipeline, please contact Michael Fiorini: [michael.fiorini@mail.mcgill.ca]() <br />

+For questions related to scRNAseq analytical concepts and experimental design, please contact Rhalena Thomas: [rhalena.thomas@mcgill.ca]() <br />

 #### Changelog
 Every release is documented on the [GitHub Releases page](https://github.com/neurobioinfo/scrnabox/releases).